natethompson44/winzo-platform/WINZO_BETSLIP_COMPLETE_OVERHAUL.md

 ```

 ## Result
-A complete, professional betting interface that rivals industry leaders, with:
+A complete, professional betting interface that rivals industry leaders like BigDog247, with:
 - Proper right sidebar positioning
 - Integrated bet types with real functionality
 - Smooth animations and responsive design